How to Tell a Lithograph from a Regular Print

 Let’s clear up one of the biggest sources of confusion right away.

-A print is any artwork made by transferring an image from one surface (like a plate, block, or file) onto another (usually paper or canvas).
-That’s it.
-It’s a big, general category that covers everything from fine art editions made by hand to mass-produced posters you can grab at a home décor store.
+A print is any artwork created by transferring an image from one surface (like a plate, block, or digital file) onto another (usually paper or canvas).

 There are basically two kinds of prints you’ll see when shopping for art:

-- Reproduction Prints: These are high-quality copies of artworks that already exist in another medium (like oil on canvas).
+2. Reproduction Prints: These are high-quality copies of artworks that already exist in another medium (like oil on canvas).
 They’re usually made through digital or mechanical processes — such as offset printing or giclée.

 So when someone says “print,” they might mean anything from a $10 reproduction poster to a limited-edition hand-pulled fine art print worth thousands.
 That’s a pretty big range — and why understanding the next term matters so much.